-Results will not happen overnight, if you’re learning Spanish– although some of those ‘Aha!’ moments might.
+Results will not happen overnight, if you’re learning a language – although some of those ‘Aha!’ moments might.
 Ensuring you turn up to sessions and completing the assignments will help you get there a little quicker.
 However long it takes you, it’ll be fun.
 If you can find some friends to study with, it’ll be even more fun and much cheaper.

 Your translated document will be presented to you within the time expected – unless we come across any problems which will be discussed with you beforehand.

-Will it be worth my while paying for your Spanish lessons?
+Will it be worth my while paying for your language lessons?

 Of course it will!
-You may not be speaking Spanish after the first session.
+You may not be speaking Spanish or English after the first session though.
 However, you will soon realise that you are starting to understand a little more.
 It takes some people longer but, if you are someone who is committed and prepared to fully immerse yourself, then you may see changes a little earlier on.